 Metolazone may raise blood glucose concentrations possibly causing hyperglycemia and glycosuria in patients with diabetes or latent diabetes.

 Metolazone regularly causes an increase in serum uric acid and can occasionally precipitate gouty attacks even in patients without a prior history of them.

 Azotemia, presumably prerenal azotemia, may be precipitated during the administration of Metolazone.
 If azotemia and oliguria worsen during treatment of patients with severe renal disease, Metolazone should be discontinued.

 Use caution when administering Metolazone tablets to patients with severely impaired renal function.
 As most of the drug is excreted by the renal route, accumulation may occur.

 Orthostatic hypotension may occur; this may be potentiated by alcohol, barbiturates, narcotics, or concurrent therapy with other antihypertensive drugs.

 Hypercalcemia may infrequently occur with Metolazone, especially in patients taking high doses of vitamin D or with high bone turnover states, and may signify hidden hyperparathyroidism.
 Metolazone should be discontinued before tests for parathyroid function are performed.

-Thiazide diuretics have exacerbated or activated systemic lupus erythematosus and this possibility should be considered with Metolazone tablets, USP.
+Thiazide diuretics have exacerbated or activated systemic lupus erythematosus and this possibility should be considered with Metolazone tablets.

 Patients should be informed of possible adverse effects, advised to take the medication as directed, and promptly report any possible adverse reactions to the treating physician.